nielsdenissen/decipher-capstone/README.md

 #### Real-time deciphering

 1. Firstly a check is done whether the words are already from the language, so no cipher was used.
-2. Otherwise we're trying to decipher it:
-    1. First we order the set of words based on the number of possibilities they have from least to most.
-    1. Then we pick a set with the least amount of possibilities (top of list).
-If the number of combinations for this set of words is too large (no. possibilities word 1 * no. possibilities word 2 * ...), we'll lower the set size.
-This is to prevent the following search to grow too large.
-    1. Now we're going to translate one letter at a time.
+2. Otherwise we're trying to decipher it.
+This is done by walking through each letter one by one and try to decode it.
+We'll do this in a smart way, with the letters we know most about first.
 The philosophy behind this is that letters are distributed over the encoded words and these words have a limited set of possibilities.
 Picking a letter that occurs in a lot of words makes the possibilities smaller.
 We'll start with the most promising letter:
-        1. Pick an encoding for this letter and recursively pick the next most promising letter in this set.
-        1. Set the temporary cipher appropriately intermittently.
-(Example: ieow -> task, cipher: {i:t, e:a, o:s, w:k})
-        This process will lead to quite some branches where words couldn't be translated due to an invalid cipher up until that point.
-Each branch is ranked to how many words could be translated in it.
-        1. We'll pick the branch with the highest score
-        1. Continue this with the next possible deciphering of a letter and use the cipher that generated the highest score (so the most appropriately deciphered words).
+    1. We order the set of words based on the number of possibilities they have from least to most.
+    1. We start with a large set size of words to be used when decoding.
+A large set means higher accuracy (when decoding a letter, the more words you have as a reference the better).
+    1. Next we walk through all characters and determine the score based on the number of possible encodings the words have that this letter occurs in.
+This will give us a sense of complexity for decoding a letter (no. possibilities word 1 * no. possibilities word 2 * ...).
+Those with highest complexity will be most robust, so we start with those, decreasing the set size whenever the complexity gets too high.
+    1. Finally we'll try to decode the letter, by decoding the word set (with appropriate complexity) that contains this
+    character:
+        1. Recursively walk through all encoded words with their possible decodings, leading to intermediate ciphers.
+        1. For all possibilities, keep track of score (number of correctly translated words).
+        1. Choose branch (combinations of decodings for encoded words) that resulted in highest score.
+        1. Return cipher that complies with this branch (list of words with their decodings)
+    1. Take out the decoding of the letter we were looking for and add that to the cipher found so far.
-    1. Grab the next set and continue (we can use the cipher so far to heavily reduce possibilities)
+    1. Continue this process (we can use the cipher so far to heavily reduce possibilities), lowering the minimum set size as needed (too many possibilities for all letters).

 3. Finally return the found cipher and the deciphered text

 ## Customisations